YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_geo_distributed_deployment.md

 3. [Allow access](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-secure-clusters/add-connections/) to the cluster from the IP addresses used by the GKE cluster.

+## Create Artifact Repositories

+The application instances will be deployed in the following five cloud regions:
+* Three regions are in North America — `us-west1`, `us-central1` and `us-east1`.
+* One is in Europe — `europe-west3`.
+* And the last one is in Asia - `asia-east1`

+First, create artifact repositories in all the cloud regions where the application instances will be deployed.
+Use [Artifact Registry](https://cloud.google.com/artifact-registry) for that:
+1. Create artifact repositories in North America:
+    ```shell
+    gcloud artifacts repositories create geo-distributed-messenger-repo \
+        --repository-format=docker \
+        --location=us-west1 \
+        --description="Docker repository for geo-distributed messenger containers"

+    gcloud artifacts repositories create geo-distributed-messenger-repo \
+        --repository-format=docker \
+        --location=us-central1 \
+        --description="Docker repository for geo-distributed messenger containers"

+    gcloud artifacts repositories create geo-distributed-messenger-repo \
+        --repository-format=docker \
+        --location=us-east1 \
+        --description="Docker repository for geo-distributed messenger containers"
+    ```

+2. Create repositories in Europe and Asia:
+    ```shell
+    gcloud artifacts repositories create geo-distributed-messenger-repo \
+        --repository-format=docker \
+        --location=europe-west3 \
+        --description="Docker repository for geo-distributed messenger containers"

+    gcloud artifacts repositories create geo-distributed-messenger-repo \
+        --repository-format=docker \
+        --location=asia-east1 \
+        --description="Docker repository for geo-distributed messenger containers"
+    ```

+## Prepare Docker Images

+Build a Docker image for each application microservice and load the images to the selected cloud regions.

+1. Navigate to the `gcloud/gke` directory of the project:
+    ```shell
+    cd PROJECT_ROO_DIR/gcloud/gke
+    ```

+2. Build and load the images to the regions in North America:
+    ```shell
+    ./build_docker_images.sh \
+        -r us-west1

+    ./build_docker_images.sh \
+        -r us-central1

+    ./build_docker_images.sh \
+        -r us-east1
+    ```

+3. Repeate the process for the regions in Europe and Asia:
+    ```shell
+    ./build_docker_images.sh \
+        -r europe-west3

+    ./build_docker_images.sh \
+        -r asia-east1
+    ```
 ## Start Application

 Start an instance of Spring Cloud Config Server, Attachments and Messenger in every GKE location.